kaitlyn-xie-jj/Oxbots_Unibots_2026/README.md

 - When to reposition
 - What to do if the robot loses vision

-It sends goals to the Path Planner but does not directly control movement.
-It sends command to those function part like intake to control them.
+It tells the robot what should it do right now: catch ball/ bcak to the net/ pour balls

 ---

-## Why We Use PhotonVision on the Real Robot
+## Why We Might Use PhotonVision on the Real Robot
 (Official Website: **https://photonvision.org**)

 For the real robot, we use **PhotonVision (PV)** as our primary AprilTag detection and pose estimation system.
 In real competition environments like Unibots, PV offers several key advantages that make it both practical and reliable: